-MATH103 Topics in Applied College Mathematics
+MATH103 Topics in Applied College Mathematics 3-0-3

 Designed to expose the student to a wide range of general mathematics.
 Problem solving and critical thinking skills, along with the use of technology, will be emphasized and reinforced as the student becomes actively involved solving applied problems.
-Topics covered include Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics related to the student's major field of study.
+Topics covered include Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics related.

+to the student's major field of study.
 Prerequisite: Satisfactory placement test scores as defined by math faculty; or successful completion (grade of C or better) of MATH080.
+Offered Spring semester only.